-Teaching aides, including an overhead projector, computers, and TV monitor are available for use by the instructors.
-Each classroom is equipped with adequate electrical outlets, lighting, and boards.
+Teaching aides, including overhead projectors, DVD's and TV monitors are available for use by the instructors.
+Each classroom is equipped with adequate electrical outlets, lighting, and chalkboards.

 AFFIRMATIVE ACTION POLICY

 The school admits students from any ethnic background, sex, age, handicap, or religious persuasion.
 Prospective students shall not be denied admission on the basis of race, color, national origin, sex, handicap, age, or veteran status, except where age, sex, or handicap constitutes a bona fide occupational qualification necessary to proper and efficient administration.